AidanDelaney/ThinkCompSci-Cplusplus/00_introduction.md

   2. Suva to Lebasa (via Lautoka), and
   3. Lautoka to Lebasa (via Suva).

 For 3 campuses it's easy to work out which is the shortest route through all.
 You can probably do it in your head.
 As we in more campuses, say Port Vila in Vanuatu and Apia in Samoa, we find that the number of combinations is huge.
-Computer Scientists[^awesome] have worked out that for 5 campuses there are $5^2 \times 2^5$ routes to calcuate, that's $800$ routes to calculate in total.
+Computer Scientists[^awesome] have worked out that for 5 campuses there are $5^2 \times 2^5$ routes to calculate, that's $800$ routes to calculate in total.
 If we make an assumption that it takes 1 micro second to calculate a route then, for 5 campuses, it takes less than a second to find the cost of all routes.
 That's great and much quicker than a human could do it.

 [^awesome]: All Computer Scientists are awesome people.
 They're also very intelligent and witty individuals.